 The reverse stock split, if implemented, would affect all issued and outstanding shares of the Company's common stock and outstanding rights to acquire common stock, such as stock options and restricted stock units.
-Upon the effectiveness of the reverse stock split, the number of authorized shares of common stock that are not issued or outstanding would increase due to the reduction in the number of shares of common stock vial hold the same percentage of common stock split attaines of company's common stock will hold the same percentage of common stock outstanding immediately after the reverse stock split as such stockholder held immediately prior to the split.
+Upon the effectiveness of the reverse stock split, the number of authorized shares of common stock that are not issued or outstanding would increase due to the reduction in the number of same of common stock issued and outstanding, based on the reverse stock split ratio selected by the Board.
+Except for any changes as a result of the treatment of fractional shares, each holder of the Company's common stock will hold the same percentage of common stock outstanding immediately after the reverse stock split as such stockholder held immediately prior to the split.